sandialabs/OWENS.jl/README.md

 ```bash
 ssh-keygen -t rsa -m PEM -C username@sandia.gov
 ```
-	Copy the id_rsa.pub key found in ~./ssh into your GitLab profile public key
+	Copy the resulting id_rsa.pub key found in ~./ssh into your Github profile public key

 2. To develop OWENS, the recommended setup is as follows: